dbatsou/diathesea/Storage/README.md

 By default SQLite does not enforce foreign key constraint, if browsing the db PRAGMA foreign_keys = ON; needs to be run to enforce

-also it can be enforced via the connection string
+also it can be enforced via the connection string by appending ;foreign keys=true;